Where to Begin: Efficient Pretraining via Subnetwork Selection and Distillation: Abstract

 \section{Abstract}

 Small Language models (SLMs) offer an efficient and accessible alternative to Large Language Models (LLMs), delivering strong performance while using far fewer resources.
 We introduce a simple and effective framework for pretraining SLMs that brings together three complementary ideas.
 First, we identify structurally sparse \textbf{sub-network initializations} that consistently outperform randomly initialized models of similar size under the same compute budget.
 Second, we use \textbf{evolutionary search} to automatically discover high-quality sub-network initializations, providing better starting points for pretraining.
 Third, we apply \textbf{knowledge distillation} from larger teacher models to speed up training and improve generalization.
-Together, these components make SLM pretraining substantially more efficient: our best model, discovered using evolutionary search and initialized with LLM weights, matches the validation perplexity of a comparable Pythia SLM while requiring $\mathbf{9.2\times}$ fewer pretraining tokens.
-We release all code and models at \url{https://github.com/whittle-org/whittle/}, offering a practical and reproducible path toward cost-efficient small language model development at scale.
+Together, these components make SLM pretraining substantially more efficient: our best model, discovered using evolutionary search and initialized with LLM weights, matches the validation perplexity of a comparable Pythia SLM while requiring $\mathbf{5.16\times}$ and $\mathbf{1.26\times}$ fewer floating point operations for token budgets of 10B and 100B, respectively.
+We release all code publicly, offering a practical and reproducible path toward cost-efficient small language model development at scale.